cloudant/sync-android/doc/migration.md

 Methods on the `Query` interface throw checked exceptions rather than returning `null` to indicate an error condition.
-To check for error conditions, enclose your existing code in `try/catch` block instead of checking the return value for `null`.
+To check for error conditions, enclose your existing code in a `try/catch` block instead of checking the return value for `null`.
 See also [this section on exceptions](#changes-to-exceptions) for more details on other changes to exception handling.